 - 1. License Granted.
 Belmont University grants to Student a nonexclusive and nontransferable license to occupy the assigned campus housing space. - 2.
 Term of License.
-The term of this Agreement shall be August 19, 2022, at 8:00 A.M. or upon authorized check-in through 6:00 P.M., Saturday, May 6, 2023, or upon authorized check-out.
-If this Agreement is for occupancy of a space in a residence hall, this license will be temporarily suspended while residence halls close during Christmas Break (December 17, 2022, 12:00 pm through January 9, 2023, 10:00 a.m.).
+The term of this Agreement shall be August 19, 2023, at 8:00 A.M. or upon authorized check-in through 6:00 P.M., Saturday, May 4, 2024, or upon authorized check-out.
+This license will be temporarily suspended while residential complexes close during Winter Break (December 16, 2023, 3:00 pm through January 8, 2024, 10:00 a.m.) unless expressed permission is granted for interim break housing (see Interim Break Housing Addendum).
 Belmont reserves the right to, in its sole discretion, suspend this Agreement if necessary to protect the health and safety of its students, staff, or faculty.
-In addition, Belmont may cancel this Agreement at any time if Student violates Belmont policy and rules as set forth in the Statement of Values or rules concerning occupancy of on-campus housing found in this Agreement, the Handbook for Residential Living, University Catalogue and

-The Bruin Guide.
+In addition, Belmont may cancel this Agreement at any time if Student violates Belmont policy and rules as set forth in the Statement of Values or rules concerning occupancy of on-campus housing found in this Agreement, the Handbook for Residential Living, University Catalogue, and The Bruin Guide.
 These rules and policies are incorporated into this Agreement by reference.
 A grant of a license under the terms of this Agreement does not imply that Student has the right to occupy campus housing in the future.

 - 3. Housing Fee.
 Student agrees to pay housing fees each semester according to the payment policy in the Undergraduate Bulletin.
 Housing fees due for the Fall and Spring semesters are placed on Student's account upon registration for classes for that semester.
-The University reserves the right to remove Student from university housing for non-payment of Student's account of charges (including but not limited to: tuition, bookstore charges, parking fines and meal plan fees). - 4.
+The University reserves the right to remove Student from university housing for non-payment of Student's account of charges (including but not limited to: tuition, bookstore charges, parking fines, and meal plan fees). - 4.
 Housing Application Fee (New Student).
 An enrollment deposit of \$250 is paid to Belmont upon confirmation of enrollment to the university.
 Of this enrollment deposit, \$100 represents Student's housing application fee.
 This is a one-time fee that remains on Student's account and is nonrefundable. - 5.
 Enrollment.
 As a condition of occupancy, Student agrees to register for and remain eligible to complete a minimum of 12 credit hours each semester during the term of this Agreement.
 Students drop below 12 credit hours of active study must appeal to the Associate Dean of Students, Director of Residence Life to remain in campus housing. - 6.
 Cancellation Policy for New Students.
 For purposes of this Agreement, New Student is defined as such until the last day of registration in his/her first semester at Belmont.
 If New Student meets housing exemption requirements outlined in the Introduction and wishes to cancel this Agreement, he/she may only cancel according to the following criteria: